zhaizhifen/MaxScale/Documentation/REST-API/Resources-Server.md

 ### Update a server

+**Note**: The update mechanisms described here are provisional and most likely will change in the future.
+This description is only for design purposes and does not yet work.

 Partially update a server.
 The _:name_ in the URI must map to a server name with all whitespace replaced with hyphens and the request body must be a valid JSON Patch document which is applied to the resource.